gustenoller29-star/open-webui/README.md

 ### Installation via Python pip 🐍

-Open WebUI can be installed using pip, the Python package installer.
+Lunarno can be installed using pip, the Python package installer.
 Before proceeding, ensure you're using **Python 3.11** to avoid compatibility issues.

-1. **Install Open WebUI**:
+1. **Install Lunarno**:
-   Open your terminal and run the following command to install Open WebUI:
+  Open your terminal and run the following command to install Lunarno:

    ```bash
    pip install open-webui
    ```

-2. **Running Open WebUI**:
+2. **Running Lunarno**:
-   After installation, you can start Open WebUI by executing:
+  After installation, you can start Lunarno by executing:

    ```bash
    open-webui serve
    ```

-This will start the Open WebUI server, which you can access at [http://localhost:8080](http://localhost:8080)
+This will start the Lunarno server, which you can access at [http://localhost:8080](http://localhost:8080)

 ### Quick Start with Docker 🐳

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Open WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.
+If you encounter any connection issues, our detailed guide on [Lunarno Documentation](https://docs.lunarno.com/) is ready to assist you.

 > [!WARNING]
 > When using Docker to install Open WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.